3.7 | 59 Votes

 NOTE: While the programmer community recommends saving YAML files with the YAML extension, you might also encounter YAML files saved using the .YML extension.

-You can open a YAML file in any text editor, such as Notepad (Windows) or TextEdit (Mac).
-However, if you intend to edit a YAML file, you should open it using a source code editor, such as NotePad++ or Atom.
+You can open a YAML file in any text editor, such as Microsoft Notepad (Windows) or Apple TextEdit (Mac).
+However, if you intend to edit a YAML file, you should open it using a source code editor, such as NotePad++ (Windows) or GitHub Atom (cross-platform).
 These applications provide helpful source code editing tools and highlight YAML syntax correctly.